Governors' suspensions and exclusions panels: using evidence

 Collecting and circulating evidence

-The clerk will request written evidence related to the suspension or exclusion from the school and from the pupil’s parents.
+The clerk/governance professional will request written evidence related to the suspension or exclusion from the school and from the pupil’s parents/carers.
 Evidence should be collected in advance and circulated at least 5 days before the meeting, if possible.

-This is set out in the statutory suspensions and exclusions guidance (September 2023) (page 41).
+This is set out in the statutory suspensions and exclusions guidance (paragraph 112).

 As a general rule, either the headteacher or the pastoral head is responsible for submitting the school's evidence – it's not the clerk’s role to decide what evidence the panel should review.